adityakrishnavamsy/Identify-And-Localize-COVID-19-Abnormalities-on-Chest-Radiographs-/README.md

 []()

-### Current score on Public Leaderboard in the competition: 0.320
+### Current score on Public Leaderboard in the competition: 0.6  rank 637
 Team name `EIS-T10`